-Five years ago, Rush partnered with Hubbard Street Dance Center to create a dance class for Parkinson's patients.
+Several years ago, Rush partnered with Hubbard Street Dance Center to create a dance class for Parkinson's patients.
 Today, Hubbard Street Dance's Parkinson’s Project is a popular weekly class for people with Parkinson's disease, their loved ones and their caregivers.

 The program uses contemporary dance techniques, along with live music, to help patients improve their balance, dexterity or an overall mobility.
 Equally as important, the class is a warm, welcoming community that provides emotional support to its participants.